Feral Druid Midnight Talents Guide

 Hero Talents

-Additionally they both vary in terms of defensives, with DOTC we share the tree with Guardian, thus it enhances Bearform and Frenzied Regeneration via talents such as Wildshape Mastery and Empowered Shapeshifting.
+Additionally, they both vary in terms of defensives, with DOTC we share the tree with Guardian, thus it enhances Bear form and Frenzied Regeneration via talents such as Empowered Shapeshifting and Wildshape Mastery, allowing us to cast Frenzied Regeneration in Cat form.
 Conversely, WS is more focused on the Resto side of things, enhancing our self-healing and Regrowth through talents such as Thriving Growth, Vigorous Creepers, and Harmonious Constitution.

-In terms of gameplay, Druid of the Claw revolves heavily around the Ravage proc, with additional little bits of gameplay sprinkled in via Berserk through Claw Rampage, where maximizing uses of certain builders such as Shred and Brutal Slash equates to more Ravage procs.
-There’s also the Dreadful Wound extension, where spending energy after using Ravage extends this bleed.
+In terms of gameplay, Druid of the Claw revolves heavily around the Ravage proc, with additional little bits of gameplay sprinkled in via Berserk through Claw Rampage, where maximizing uses of the builder's Shred and Swipe equates to more Ravage procs.
+There’s also the Dreadful Wound extension, where spending energy after using Ravage extends this bleed, although this is largely passive and you won’t think about it.

 Hero Talent Choice